1. extremely liberal in giving; very generous

 • The philanthropist gave generously and the munificence of the donors was on full display at the charity event.
 (Compound Sentence)

-earned money to charity and she is a beloved member of her community.
+• Being a caring person, Joanna munificently donates a lot of her hard-earned money to charity and she is a beloved member of her community.
 (Compound-Complex Sentence)

 • “My wife is convivial, intelligent and munificent,” said Kevin.
 (Simple Sentence)